dsa-ntc/birminghamdsa.github.io/_pages/resources.md

 ## For New Members: WhatsApp Community

 Members in good standing have access to our WhatsApp Community, our central digital platform for our day-to-day organizing activities.
-If you're a member that would like to be added to or WhatsApp Community, email <a href="mailto:steering@bhamdsa.org?subject=Slack Access">steering {a} bhamdsa (dot) org</a>.
+If you're a member that would like to be added to or WhatsApp Community, email <a href="mailto:steering@bhamdsa.org?subject=WhatsApp Community Access">steering {a} bhamdsa (dot) org</a>.

 ## For New Members: Additional Resources